 Occasionally required for access in endoscopic sinus surgery.

 An incision is made just inside the nostril.
 The lining of the septum (mucoperichondrium) is raised on one or both sides of the cartilage/bone.
 Deviated cartilage/bone is freed from its attachments, and either relocated, reshaped or removed so that the septum is straightened.
 The flaps are then re-approximated with sutures (dissolvable).
-Occasionally, silastic splints are used intranasally to maintain the shape of the septum.
+Occasionally, silastic splints are used intranasally to maintain the shape of the septum and prevent adhesions.

 Length of procedure